The ET Pybus Sculpture Project was conceived in January 2013.

 Several weeks have now passed from the last photo and this image shows the construction of the internal metallic armature.

-I worked with sections of 3/4" Iron Rebar, a 90 AMP Sears MIG welding machine and a grinder with metal cutters and buffers to slowly build what is perhaps the most important part of the figure sculpting process: the armature.
+I worked with sections of 3/4" Iron Rebar, a 90 AMP Sears MIG welding machine and a grinder with metal cutters and buffers to slowly build what is perhaps the

 The workspace is now becoming filled with tools and accessories to accomodate everything I need.